mucherino/teaching/Julia/structs.md

 	 "PA"
 	 "PPAR"

-Notice that the standard type for an *ordered list* in Julia is a ```Vector```, the same vector type that we have seen in our previous lecture.
+Notice that the standard type for a *list* in Julia is a ```Vector```, the same vector type that we have seen in our previous lecture.

 For every new introduced structure, we can therefore write *functions* using the information in, or acting on, the instances of the new structure.
 For example,